-Alexa Lane | Motivational Speaker and Author
+Alexa Lane | Dance Coaching and Wellness

 Dancing en pointe for the first time is very exciting.
 However, wearing perfect fitting pointe shoes is essential to avoid injury.
 Finding pointe shoes that are the right size and support the dancer’s particular anatomy is imperative.
 Therefore, I advise all dancers to go to a dancewear store to get professionally fitted for pointe shoes.